 abebooks.com – My favorite source.
 Use the “search by publication date” feature to find books in your decade.
 When you find something, google the title, to be sure it’s not being sold elsewhere for less.

-login into the library system in person to search.
-Some only have article excerpts while others have the full article.
+Outside of books, fashion history is best sourced in smaller publications.
+You can search databases of articles (both Academic/scholarly or general interest).
+Different libraries subscribe to different databases.
+Some you can access free online, some you have to login into the library system in person to search.
+Some only have article excerpts, while others have the full article.
 Those that only have the article excerpts can be requested, just like you can with ordering a book.

 Searching articles is a beast of a process.
 I much rather search books, but given a few hours and using a lot of different search keywords, I often will find some great articles.

-Besides keywords you can search for specific publications.
-Vogue magazine, McCalls Magazines, Women’s Daily, etc. If you are familiar with publications in your decade of research you can browse through all the articles within your decade and find the ones that pertain to fashion.
+Besides keywords, you can search for specific publications.
+Vogue magazine, McCall’s Magazines, Women’s Daily, etc. If you are familiar with publications in your decade of research, you can browse through all the articles within your decade and find the ones that pertain to fashion.
 Tedious, yes, but if you love the thrill of the hunt, it’s very fun!

 I buy my catalogs on eBay and Etsy.
 They are not cheap. $30-$60 is what I usually pay, Anything more and I just wait for another listing.
 If you don’t have the budget to buy catalogs, use your library or buy used copies on Amazon.com for the “Fashionable Clothing from Sears Catalogs” book series.
-While not an exhaustive reproduction of an entire catalog they do contain scans of pages of many catalogs by “early” “mid ” and late” decade years.
+While not an exhaustive reproduction of an entire catalog, they do contain scans of pages of many catalogs by “early” “mid ” and late” decade years.
 This is the primary source I recommend to students researching a difficult topic such as “teen clothing” or “beauty products.”
-Also look at The Wishbook collection has many Christmas catalogs from the 1930s to 1970s.
+Also, look at The Sears Wishbook collection has many Sears Christmas catalogs from the 1930s to 1970s.

-For the few drawbacks catalogs have they are still my life saver.
+For the few drawbacks catalogs have, they are still my life saver.
 At times when I can’t find good information elsewhere, I will write an entire article just on what is included in catalogs.
 I try to get at least one catalog from the early, middle and late years and compare them to see how fashions changed.
-More than fashion history the descriptions and “selling points” of the clothing will tell you a lot about names of styles, preferred materials, colors, and trim as well as “why” a consumer will want this dress or another.
-The 1920s was all about coping New York style, the 1930s on buying frugal, the 1940s on looking patriotic, 1950s on matching outfits, etc. Fascinating cultural history within an unlikely source!
+More than fashion history, the descriptions and “selling points” of the clothing will tell you a lot about names of styles, preferred materials, colors, and trim as well as “why” a consumer will want this dress or another.
+The 1920s was all about copying New York style, the 1930s on buying frugal, the 1940s on looking patriotic, 1950s on matching outfits, etc. Fascinating cultural history within an unlikely source!

 Despite the lack of good information that pops up in search results there are a number of good websites to find books and articles online:

-http://www.hathitrust.org/ – An amazing database of articles.
+HathiTrust – An amazing database of articles.
 Some articles I was able to find online for free by searching for the title.

 archive.org – Another goldmine of information, when you can find it.
 Not the easiest to search.
 It also only has books that are out of copyright which roughly means books prior to 1923.
 They have video and audio too which is fun to watch/listen.

 What about the images on VintageDancer.com?
 Can you use them?
-Without going into the details of copyright law I will say that I feel comfortable with the copyright status of all images on the website.
+Without going into the details of copyright law, I will say that I feel comfortable with the copyright status of all images on the website.
 Other than the ones I own (photos of myself or family) all others should be out of copyright.
 I would not suggest using them for a publication but personal use, small exhibits, school projects, should be ok.
-Because I do not claim to own the copyrights of these images I can’t “give” you permission to use them.
+Because I do not claim to own the copyrights of these images, I can’t “give” you permission to use them.